RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 * Border:  This can be an actual drawn border or it can be invisible
 * Margin: The space outside the border between this box and the boxes next to it in each direction.

-Lets try a simple example:
+Let's try a simple example:

 .. activecode:: css_boxmodel
    :language: html